 The 7 Deadly Sins of Special Economic Zones

-The 7 most common mistakes made by people who run special economic zones
+The 7 most common mistakes made by people who run special economic zones - and how to avoid them

 First Deadly Sin: Complacency

-Complacency when dealing with threats to the zone is the most common problem faced by zona managers.
+Complacency when dealing with threats to the zone is the most common problem faced by zone managers.
 Stay alert to political threats.
 Opposition always will come, whether from fringe political groups, powerful lobbies, or foreign nations.
 Special Economic Zones (SEZs) are typically managed by well-meaning individuals who underestimate bad actors with malicious intent- whether competitive, ideological, or political in nature.
 They fail to do adequate research and often find themselves on the back foot when faced with determined opposition.

 The Coega SEZ in South Africa was staffed by idealistic development activists.
 But the staff were completely unprepared for a wide coalition of groups protesting the zone, including trade unions, environmentalists, and fringe left wing political parties.
 In other words, they became complacent.
 Sensing blood in the water, other protest groups joined the fray, including teachers unions, far right activists, and anti-Chinese protestors, resulting in 15 years of lawsuits and delays.
 Don’t let this happen.